 If you wish to receive advice about your financial documents and how they may or may not comply with UKVI guidance you should send these documents and an explanation of your situation to the Kent Union Advice Centre (Canterbury Campus), or GK Union Advice Centre (Medway campus).

 STEP 3: Pre-CAS

 The University will issue you with an electronic ‘pre-CAS’ document before issuing you with a formal CAS number.
 The pre-CAS will be sent to you via your student portal on KentVision, our application system.
 The pre-CAS is a draft version of the CAS.
 You must carefully check the details are all correct and approve the pre-CAS before we will issue your actual CAS.
-We will only issue you with a pre-CAS once we are satisfied you meet the conditions of our Tier 4 Sponsorship and CAS Issuing Policy.
+We will only issue you with a pre-CAS once we are satisfied you meet the conditions of our Student visa route Sponsorship and CAS Issuing Policy.

 STEP 4: CAS Issued